Electrical and Computer Engineering, M.S.

 - Advances in areas such as parallel computing, networks, and integrated circuit designs

-- Areas of specialization such as computer security, quantum computing, nanotechnology, signal processing, and information technology
+- Areas of specialization such as computer security, embedded engineering, nanotechnology, signal processing, radar and antenna, and image processing

 Our curriculum is comprised of 30 credits, twelve of which are allocated to required courses and six of which are allocated to specialized courses in Electrical and Computer Engineering.
 Requirements include core and specialized courses.
 Remaining courses establish elective choices and project/thesis options; students consult with an advisor to develop competency in a given area of expertise.
-In order to accommodate working professionals, courses are offered during day, evening hours, as well as weekend at the Long Island (Old Westbury) and New York City (Manhattan) campuses.
+In order to accommodate working professionals, courses are offered during day, evening hours, as well as weekend at the Long Island and New York City campuses.

 Thesis Option Master’s Degree